Dog Warden Service in Purbeck

 Stray dogs out of normal office hours, at weekends and bank holidays

-The Council has two reception centres for dogs found straying out of hours.
+We have two reception centres for dogs found straying out of hours.
 If you have found a dog out of normal office hours at weekends or bank holidays and cannot hold onto it or leave it with a neighbour until the next working day please call 01929 556561.
 You will be put through to our out of hours call centre who will give you details of where to take the dog.

 Dog fouling in Purbeck